GhMathis/edge_importance_ntw/README.md

 Which identify clusters between 5:6 and 6:7.
 The cluster of the third dimension are less "obvious" than those from the second dimension

-Now if we want to use other communicability dimension we just have to add
+Now if we want to use both dimension in the clustering, we just have to add

 ```{r}
 levelplot(G_dim2+G_dim3, ylab = "node", xlab ="node",col.regions = rev(matlab.like(16)))
 ```

 We could continue like that till the last dimension (11th), but it was for the explanation.
-So now we can compute directly $\Delta G$ by adding all the 10 dimension
+So now we can compute directly $\Delta G$ by adding dimension from 2 to 11 (or subtraction of the first dim which is exactly the same)

 ```{r}
 delta_G = matrix(0, nrow =11, ncol =11)